Skip to main content

 Business Activity Analytics overview

-Business Activity Analytics is a feature that transforms your security cameras into powerful monitoring devices, which help optimize business operations.
+Business Activity Analytics is a feature that transforms your security cameras into powerful monitoring devices that help optimize business operations.
 Business Activity Analytics allows business owners to better understand traffic patterns and improve their business operations.

 • ADC-V523/523X